XpolioN2005/xpocommit-ai/README.md

 ## Known Issues

-- Ensure a Git repository is open; the button will not appear otherwise.
 - The extension may not work with non-standard SCM providers.
+- Please let me know if any issue is detected.
 ---

 ## Release Notes